passcert-project/pwrules-annotations/README.md

 ## New option

-With this extension there is also the possibility of specifying a minimum and maximum number for each character class, or a range.
-This range takes the form of `(minimum, maximum)` and comes after any character class, custom or default, i.e., `<characterClass>(minimum, maximum)` This allows for the possibility of defining a range of occurrences for a given character or character class.
+With this extension there is also the possibility of specifying a minimum and maximum number for each character class, i.e., a range.
+This range takes the form of `(minimum, maximum)` and comes after any character class, custom or default, i.e., `<characterClass>(minimum, maximum)`.
+This allows for the possibility of defining a range of occurrences for a given character or character class.

 Here are some examples:
 - `required: lower(1, 10); minlength: 9;` - the password must have at least one lowercase letter, and no more than 10 lowercase letters.
 Since `minlength: 9`, the password will have at least 9 lowercase letters.